alexpulver/usermanagement-backend/README.md

 **Note:** The pipeline will deploy continuous build for pull requests

 **Prerequisites**
-- Create a new repository from aws-cdk-sam-chalice *future* branch, if you haven't done this already
+- Create a new repository from usermanagement-backend, if you haven't done this already
 - Create AWS CodeStar Connections [connection](https://docs.aws.amazon.com/dtconsole/latest/userguide/welcome-connections.html)
   for the pipeline
 - Authorize AWS CodeBuild access for the continuous build